The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Detailed Derivation of Kernel Bounds

-where $\tilde{\rho_i}$ represents the noisy density matrix representing the state after the application of the noisy depolarising channels.
-The $K_{ij} = 0$ case is similarly excluded here.
+where $\tilde{\rho_i}$ represents the noisy density matrix representing the state after the application of the noisy depolarising channel.
+We note that this ratio is defined only when $K_{ij} \neq 0$.
+The case, $K_{ij} = 0$, is excluded from the analysis.

 Next, we use the expression for the noisy density matrix and apply the linearity and cyclic properties of the trace operator.
-Since the Kraus operators defined in expression (\ref{krausOp}) are Hermitian ($K=K^{\dagger}$), due to the Pauli matrices also being Hermitian, we obtain,
+Noting that the Kraus operators defined in expression \ref{krausOp} are Hermitian ($K=K^{\dagger}$), since the Pauli matrices are also Hermitian, we obtain the form,